Tonbo!

 Tonbo! (オーイ! とんぼ, Ōi!
 Tonbo) is a Japanese manga series written by Ken Kawasaki and illustrated by Yū Furusawa.
 It has been serialized in Golf Digest's golfing magazine Weekly Golf Digest since August 2014.
 An anime television series adaptation produced by OLM aired from April to June 2024.
 A second season aired from October 2024 to January 2025.

-By November 2024, Tonbo! had over 2.2 million copies in circulation.
+By November 2024, the Tonbo! manga had over 2.2 million copies in circulation.

 Plot

 The series is set in the fictional Hinoshima Island in the Tokara Islands (based on Nakanoshima).
 A retired golfer, Kazuyoshi Igarashi, arrives there and finds Tonbo Ōi, a junior high school girl with a talent for golf.